jjmurre/GOB-API/src/tools/README.md

 - The schema validation tool is rather basic.
 Error messages are somewhat vague.
 - The schema does not allow to have additional fields in the dataset.
 - The schema requires a schema string to be present in every line of the dataset; inclusion of non-data.

+## Large collections
+The generated GraphQL for large collections may result in a 504 Gateway Timeout, because there is simply too much data to fetch and return in too little time.

+Use cursor-based GraphQL pagination to fetch the data in smaller chunks.
+See [GraphQL Pagination](https://graphql.org/learn/pagination/).
+The `cursor` field is already returned when using the generated GraphQL query.
+All that is left is to add the `first` and `after` parameters.